Barbara Bendlin, PhD

 Nick was an undergraduate research assistant at the ADRC.
 He reviewed and processed MRI scans to ensure that they are usable for research, and created post-visit results letters for research participants.
 Email: vanderwerker@wisc.edu

-Jack is a student in the UW Medical Scientist Training Program and the Program in Cellular and Molecular Biology.
+Jack was a student in the UW Medical Scientist Training Program and the Program in Cellular and Molecular Biology.
 He has clinical interest in the care of patients with neuropsychiatric disorders and a passion for research in the neurobiology underlying these conditions.
 His research in Dr. Bendlin's Lab used state of the art PET and MRI imaging techniques to identify how early Alzheimer's disease pathology spreads throughout the human brain.
 His work sought to uncover how the accumulation of the toxic Alzheimer's disease protein, tau, relates to white matter pathology in the brain.
 The goal of the work was to provide new insights into early brain changes in Alzheimer's disease and to uncover biomarkers to track the efficacy of new treatments and interventions.
-Jack is now finishing medical school as part of the MSTP.
-Google Scholar Profile.
+ResearchGate Profile.
 Email: jfhunt2@wisc.edu

 Chase Taylor